 Example: LPs – Jazz – 350 / 45s – Rock – 125

 If you have time, make a more detailed list.

 Here are 4 pieces of information to add:

 - Band or Artist’s name (Last name, first name)

 - Title of the Album: (or Song Title if it’s a 45 or 78)

 - Record Company Name

-- Catalog Number: Found on corner of front cover and /or on the spine, and on the record label.
+- Catalog Number: Found on corner of front cover or on the spine.